 Uncut factory-primed or field-primed cut boards that meet end to end (are butt-jointed) should have light contact, and most manufacturers recommend leaving the joint uncaulked if there’s an aluminum or other durable, noncorrosive flashing tab behind the joint to drain away water.
 If not, then you should caulk the butt joints to block water intrusion.

 End joints at exterior trim are a different story.
 Where the siding meets a trim board at a window, door, or corner, you need to create an engineered caulk joint consisting of a 1/8-inch expansion and contraction gap filled with a flexible sealant that meets ASTM C920 Class 25 minimum standards.
 The gap gives the sealant room to flex as the boards move, which prevents the sealant from tearing away from the trim.

 Every face nail is a potential entry point for water, yet some installers insist on face nailing both sides of every butt joint.
 They worry that the board will cup without the nail.
 But outside of high-wind zones, that practice is not only excessive and can lead to water intrusion, but it also isn’t aesthetically pleasing.

 If a butt joint is slightly kicked out because of inconsistencies in the underlying framing, then it’s fine to use a nail to pull it tighter to the wall.
 But nailing every joint can make it difficult for the siding to expand and contract, which, ironically, makes it more likely to cup and warp.

-Demand and pay attention to these details and you’ll mitigate moisture-related issues with fiber-cement siding.
+Demand and pay attention to these details when installing fiber-cement siding and you’ll mitigate any moisture-related issues.